Francina Susanna Louw

-Life
+Biography

 Francina Susanna Malan was born in 1872, the child of a prominent Cape Province family.
 Her younger brother Daniël later became Prime Minister of South Africa, and at school in Riebeek West she was a classmate of Jan Smuts.
 After school she trained as a teacher and took miscellaneous jobs.
 On 25 April 1894 she married Andrew Louw at Paarl.
 The pair travelled to the Morgenster Mission near Fort Victoria, Rhodesia (today the city of Masvingo).
-There they both learned the Karanga dialect of Shona.
+There they both learned the Karanga dialect of Shona, and Louw became a fluent speaker.

-Louw edited a Karangaa-language church magagazine, Munyai waShe (The King's Messenger, and translated 210 hymns into Karanga.
+Louw edited a Karangaa-language church magagazine, Munyai waShe (The King's Messenger), and translated 210 hymns into Karangaa.
 Her Manual of the Chikaranga Language was intended for missionaries and colonial officials.
 It contained a grammatical description, a vocabulary list of 8,000 words, and exercises with conversational sentences.
-Together with her husband, she also translated the New Testament into Karanga.
+Together with her husband, she also translated the New Testament into Karangaa.

 Louw became a member of the Mission Council's Language Commission, and later of the Language Commission of the Southern Rhodesian government.

-In 1943 a hospital was built in her memory, the Cinie Louw Memorial Hospital.
+In 1943 a hospital was built in her memory, the Cinie Louw Memorial Hospital, in Morgenster, present-day Zimbabwe.